recontentapp/recontentapp/README.md

 ## Getting started

-Recontent.app is packaged as Docker images & only requires a Postgres database.
+Recontent.app is packaged using Docker.
+It can be deployed on any cloud provider that supports Docker containers & postgres databases.

-To learn more, visit [`docker/README.md`](https://github.com/recontentapp/recontentapp/blob/master/docker/README.md).
+To learn more about how to run Recontent.app on your machine or how to deploy it in the Cloud, visit the [`DEPLOYMENT.md`](https://github.com/recontentapp/recontentapp/blob/master/DEPLOYMENT.md) guide.

 ## Try it live!